BlinkUX/sequelize-mock/docs/docs/mock-queries.md

 ## Query handlers

 Query results can be generated using query handlers.
-When multiple handlers are added to the QueryInterface, they will be called in order until one of them returns a valud result.
+When multiple handlers are added to the QueryInterface, they will be called in order until one of them returns a valid result.
 If no handler returns a result, then QueryInterface will get the value from the list of queued results.

 The handler will receive two arguments